There are no products in your shopping cart.

 YES.
-There are two computer-based versions of the original paper and pencil test - Cognistat Assessment System is a web-based version and Cognistat Active Form is a stand alone off-line version.
-There are also two computer-based versions of Cognistat Five - a web-based version and an off-line version.
+There are two computer-based formats of the original paper and pencil test - Cognistat Assessment System (CAS-II) is a web-based version and Cognistat Active Form is a stand alone off-line version.
+There are also two computer-based formats of Cognistat Five - a web-based version and an off-line version.
 All versions are computer-assisted rather than computer-administered.
 Only the examiner, not the patient, interacts with the computer.

 Is it possible to speak to a member of the Cognistat team about Cognistat's psychometric properties and/or its use with different patient populations?

-Are there any changes in test administration procedures or scoring with the 2009, 2011, 2013 and 2015 Manual and test booklets?
+Are there any changes in test administration procedures or scoring with the most recent Manual and test booklets?

-Can I use older test booklets with the 2011, 2013 and 2015 Manual and still interpret test results in a valid fashion?
+Can I use older test booklets with the most recent Manual and still interpret test results in a valid fashion?

 YES, but older test booklets and manuals do not provide the most up to date information and advice.